ºÚÁϳԹÏÍø±¬ÍøÕ¾

 Affiliation: Anthropology

-Assistant Professor of Anthropology
+Osterweis Family Associate Professor of Anthropology

-My emerging research engages Aboriginal sign language and hearing loss, as well as outer space decolonization.
+My emerging research engages Aboriginal sign language and hearing loss, as well as outer space colonialism.
 I continue to be driven by the larger goal of facilitating collaborative partnerships that prioritize community-defined protocols, outcomes, and analytics, and which aim to expand how Indigenous futures are imagined by scholars, policymakers, and broader audiences.

 Education